- 35 million websites tested and over 760,000 blocked by ISP content filters

 Legal basis for content filtering

-European net neutrality regulations appear to render unlawful adult content filtering in its current form despite attempts to change UK law in order to sidestep the European Union rules.
+European net neutrality regulations appear to render unlawful adult online content filtering in its current form despite attempts to change UK law in order to sidestep the European Union rules.

 There are questions over whether content filtering in its current form is legal